UCCNetsoc/dev-env/README.md

 | john | johns-password | admin |
 | sofia | sofias-password | member |

+These logins will work for the local MySQL database as well.
+Simply run `mysql -h '127.0.0.1' -P 3306 -u <user> -p` and input the respective password

 ## Configuration Storage

 We use Hashicorp Consul and Vault to store configuration and sensitive secrets.